Laba garlic

-The Laba garlic is a vinegar-preserved garlic.
+Laba garlic is a vinegar-preserved garlic from Chinese cuisine.
 Its refined color is green or blue and its taste is sour and slightly spicy.
 Because it is usually made in the 8th day of the 12th month of the Chinese Lunar calendar, the Laba Festival, it was named Laba garlic.
 In general, green and vinegary garlic is called Laba garlic.

 Laba vinegar is the vinegar used to pickle the Laba garlic.
 The custom of making Laba garlic is more prevalent in northern China.
 Laba garlic and vinegar with dumplings are traditional foods for the Spring Festival in China.
 Laba garlic alone could also be a Chinese New Year dish.

 Culture

 The specific history of Laba garlic is unknown; One popular saying is that "garlic" and "count" are homonyms in Chinese.
 Businessmen usually count their financial income and expenditure of the year in lunar December eighth, and creditors also collect debts on this day.
 Because this day is close to China's traditional Spring Festival, the firms tapu direct debt collecting in people's homes.
 So the gift of vinegar pickled garlic indicated debt collection.